 While she was Mayor, the Pearl Assurance building in Bartholomew Street was opened by Lord Porchester.
-It was described as "Newbury's finest development".7
+It was described as "Newbury's finest development".

 Christopher Compton Hall RBA RCA (1930-2016).
 Liberal.
 Professional artist, painter of landscapes, people, and architectural structures.
 His work is represented in the collections of the Arts Council, Barclays Bank, the Museum of London, the National Library of Wales, Oxford University Press, Shell UK, Allied Lyons and the Art Galleries of Reading and Carmarthen.
 As Mayor, he started Saturday surgeries.
-The Fair Close Centre was opened by the Queen Mother.
+The Fair Close Centre was opened by the Queen Elizabeth the Queen Mother.

 Brought up in Inkpen, the son of a diplomat.
 Served as an intelligence officer in the Malaya emergency.
 Lived and worked in Porchester Road for many years.
 Played village cricket.
-A Roman Catholic, he was a governor of St Joseph's School in the 1960s.8 As a member of the Governing Body, he oversaw the construction of the School at Newport Road in 1964-65, and the move from the School's former site at the north end of Victoria Park.
-He was involved in appointing Frank Rowbottom as the first Head of the new school at Newport Road in 1966.9
+A Roman Catholic, he was a governor of St Joseph's School in the 1960s.
+As a member of the Governing Body, he oversaw the construction of the School at Newport Road in 1964-65, and the

-3 Gillian Durrant.
+&lt;sup>3 Gillian Durrant.

-4 A naval officer during World War I, he was awarded the French Legion of Honour, Officer Class, in 1917.
+&lt;sup>4 A naval officer during World War I, he was awarded the French Legion of Honour, Officer Class, in 1917.
 He retired to Newbury.
 His retirement rank was Captain.
 1939 Register, researched by Judith Thomas.

-5 He also travelled with a Russian Passport under the name Wladimer Ganf.
+&lt;sup>5 He also travelled with a Russian Passport under the name Wladimer Ganf.

-6 Ship passenger lists.
+&lt;sup>6 Ship passenger lists.
 During WWII, Włodzimierz Ganf served in the Polish army, was captured, escaped, and rejoined the British forces (Newbury Weekly News 6/4/1989).